 Nikola has a short history of flying, but a passion for writing long lines of code.
-An in-house developer, he is responsible for the enterprise resource planning (ERP) system, making sure every part of the process runs smoothly and error-free.
-He lives with his wife and his two lovely children next to the oldest lake in Europe, Ohrid.
-He loves playing guitar and traveling.
+An in-house developer, he is responsible for the enterprise resource planning (ERP) system, making sure every part of the process runs smoothly.
+He lives with his wife and his two children next to the oldest lake in Europe, Ohrid.
+He loves playing guitar and travelling.

 By age 16 Ant’s passion for adventure led him to paragliding.
 He has flown competitively since 2004 in acrobatics and cross country.
 Studying film, business and math he has been with BGD since the start bringing all the wild colors to the products.
 Ant is currently our graphic and in-house film guy and lives and works out on the open sea.